avizmarlon/match-3-ai/README.md

 # match-3-ai
 Designed to make the best possible move in a match-3 game.
 Specifically for the mini-game in Dragon City: Fruit Puzzle Island.

+# Well...
-Ok...
-I've learned my lesson while coding this "little" project.
+Ok, I've learned my lesson while coding this "little" project.

 No - the AI doesn't work; at least not in an efficient way, and here's why: